 Lower numbers are typically indicative of a thicker coil, and a thicker coil means a firmer mattress.
 Therefore, if you want a bed you can sink into, you’d opt for one that features a coil gauge rating of 15 over 12.

-If you’re not quite sure what a pocketed coil mattress is, the keyword is coil.
+If you’re not quite sure what a pocketed coil mattress is, the keyword is a coil.
 It’s synonymous with spring, which puts it in the same general family as the innerspring mattress.
 However, there are some qualities that set the pocketed coil mattresses apart that are good to be aware of while you shop.

-For starters, these types of mattress have a higher focus on minimizing motion transfer.
-Because of their general reputation for bounciness, innerspring mattresses often disturb one sleeper when the other moves.
+For starters, these types of the mattress have a higher focus on minimizing motion transfer.
+Because of their general reputation for the bounciness, innerspring mattresses often disturb one sleeper when the other moves.
 However, pocketed coil mattresses are designed a little bit differently.
 Rather than being wired together with other coils, these are wrapped separately in fabric encasements.